johnmavro/Machine-Learning-Optimization/README.md

 | Adam  |       |  |  |
 | Block Coordinate Descent | 28 | 86.63% | 38.75s |

-(alpha =2, gamma = 1.8)
+CIFAR10 without linearization of the loss:

-The following results are obtained on a multi-layer-perceptron with 1 hidden layer with 1500 neurons each and using the CIFAR10 Dataset without linearization of the loss.
+1 hidden layer with 1500 neurons each.
+(alpha =7, gamma = 0.2)

 |  Opt.
 Method | Epochs | Test accuracy | Training time |
 | ----- | ----- | ----- | ----- |
 | SGD   |       |  |  |
 | Adam  |       |  |  |
 | Block Coordinate Descent | 42 | 43.80% | 155.97s |

-(alpha =7, gamma = 0.2)

 # Remark
 1. From the first update rule of the paper we see that the size of <img src="https://latex.codecogs.com/gif.latex?\alpha/> cannot be negligable otherswise the constraint that enforces the non-linear function <img src="https://latex.codecogs.com/gif.latex?
 V = \sigma(U) /> will be neglected.
 This probably allows the network to go in a bizarre direction and creates problems.